JagarJaguar/JagarJaguar/README.md

 Made with [StatusBadges](https://statusbadges.me), created by [Advaith](https://github.com/advaith1).

-about me: probably the worst coder to exist.
+about me: probably the worst "coder" to exist.

 <!--
 **JagarJaguar/JagarJaguar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.